How did you find out about Warwick?

 I first heard about Warwick from some colleagues back at home who were studying, or had studied, a Distant MBA Program of the University.

 Did you consider applying to anywhere else?
 What made you choose Warwick?

-I also considered studying at IE Business School and London Business School but only Said Business School, Cambridge Judge and Imperial College along with WBS were in my short list.
-I chose Warwick because of its high international ranking, the length of the program, the school's location in dynamic fintech and start-up environment of UK, age distribution of the students and, in general, the diversity of previous cohorts and very positive feedback from current students were decisive factors for me.
+I considered studying at IE Business School and London Business School, but Said Business School, Cambridge Judge, Imperial College and Warwick were on my short list.
+I chose Warwick because of its high international ranking, the length of the program and the school's location in dynamic fintech and start-up environment of UK.
+The age distribution of the students and, in general, the diversity of previous cohorts and very positive feedback from current students were decisive factors for me.

 How did you apply?
 How did you find the application process?

 The application form and essay questions were mostly similar among all 4 schools that I decided to apply, so applying to Warwick was not particularly difficult for me.
 I used some online resources to better understand essay questions and how to tackle them but didn't use anyone's help while writing them or filling out application forms.